Trainer biographies

 Vladimír Beneš, PhD, Head of EMBL GeneCore, born & studied in Prague, the Czech Republic.
 He has been at EMBL since 1994 when he came as a postdoc to Ansorge group in the Biochemical Instrumentation Unit.
 Vladimir worked on development of methodology supporting genome-wide high-throughput sequencing, mainly in the sample processing part.
 In 2001 he was appointed to build EMBL Genomics Core Facility, a technology orientated service laboratory founded to assist researchers with functional genomics projects.
 This facility is currently utilizing mainly massively parallel sequencing in its both short as well as long form and supporting technologies, such as qPCR, for example.
 Most recently, Vladimír’s expertise has enhanced by adding single-cell genomic approaches.
 Among Vladimír’s tasks belong also assessment of new technologies and their applications in functional genomics, in particular their suitability for implementation in the environment of core facilities.
 He is also strongly involved in teaching of methods applied in this field.

-Sarah is a team leader in the Technical Services Cluster at EMBL-EBI, running the Software Development and Operations team.
-The team develops and runs inwards-facing software, collaborates on external grants requiring software development and operate several large resources for EMBL-EBI including the multi-petabyte file replication system that underpins ENA, EGA, EMPIAR and others, and the centrally managed File Transfer services that underpin file upload and download for EBI data resources.
+Sarah was a team leader in the Technical Services Cluster at EMBL-EBI, running the Software Development and Operations team but is now retired.
+While she was in service, the team develops and runs inwards-facing software, collaborates on external grants requiring software development and operate several large resources for EMBL-EBI including the multi-petabyte file replication system that underpins ENA, EGA, EMPIAR and others, and the centrally managed File Transfer services that underpin file upload and download for EBI data resources.

 I am a bioinformatician with over 25 years of bioinformatics and data analysis experience.
 I have recently taken up a Data Science Lead position at Gustave Roussy in France where I am looking after the bioinformatics and data science for the large genomic and AI clinical programs run at the hospital.
 Previous to this new position, I ran the Bioinformatics and Biostatistics core facility at the Francis Crick Institute, both as interim head and deputy head.
 We were a team of twenty analysts with heterogeneous skills providing bioinformatics expertise to Crick scientists across a broad range of research fields, genomic applications and data analysis questions.
 During my time at the Crick, I was involved in building robust project management tools and automated analysis pipelines to address the challenges of delivering bioinformatics to a large and busy medical research institute.
 I am also interested in building the right environment so bioinformaticians and data analysts can work effectively, be happy in their work and realise their career ambitions.
 On the bioinformatics side, I have a background in cancer genomics and transcriptomics and, more recently, have been involved in developing and delivering single-cell analysis approaches.